Flores fired again by EPL struggler Watford - WHIZ News

 Flores was fired Sunday with Watford in last place in the Premier League and having won just one match in 14 this campaign.

+“The appointment of a new head coach is imminent, and with nearly two-thirds of the season remaining, we will provide all the support necessary to make the coming months successful.”

+There was no word on who would coach the team for Wednesday’s Premier League visit to Leicester.

-The Spaniard, who was also manager at Vicarage Road for the 2015-16 season, was hired again in September as the replacement for compatriot Javi Gracia.
+Flores, who was also manager at Vicarage Road for the 2015-16 season, was hired again in September as the replacement for fellow Spaniard Javi Gracia.

 Watford is on eight points, six from safety, in its fifth straight season in the top division.